 Since then, the average FICO score for loans purchased by Fannie Mae and Freddie Mac eased a bit, falling to 755 in the second quarter of 2011.

-Still, it’s an excellent credit score, meaning only the most creditworthy of borrowers seem to be buying homes (or at least getting their hands on them).
+Still, that’s an excellent credit score, meaning only the most creditworthy of borrowers seem to be buying homes at the moment (or at least able to get their hands on them).

 Most Mortgages Go To Buyers with 740+ Fico Scores

-Meanwhile, less than one percent of loans went to home buyers with credit scores of 620 or below, which is traditionally considered “subprime.”
+Meanwhile, less than one percent of loans went to home buyers with credit scores of 620 or below, which is traditionally considered “subprime” in the mortgage industry.

 So if you’re wondering just how important credit score is when it comes to getting mortgage financing, wonder no longer.

 I’ve touched on this topic before, mainly because I believe it’s the most important factor out there.
 And one of the few you can actually control 100%, unlike perhaps income, employment, and so on.

 Not only does it determine if you’ll qualify for a mortgage, but it also greatly impacts what mortgage rate you’ll receive.